 A quick note about Keto: It has been extremely popular over the last few years.
 However, this was not a result of Keto.
 I have nothing against that type of lifestyle and I even incorporated some great recipes in the kitchen that followed some of those rules.
 However, I knew that the intensity of this way of eating would never work for me.
 I didn’t want to set myself up for failure right off the bat so I went with a less stringent method.

-Below, are a few of my favorite items!
+Here are a few photos of my favorite items!

 Scale vs Non-Scale Victories